To be the Ambassador of the Good Shepherd in welcoming, protecting, integrating and enriching all migrants in Singapore.

 OUR CORE VALUES

-We welcome all who come to us as brothers and sisters and embrace them with respect and without prejudice.
+We welcome all who come to us as family and embrace them with respect and without prejudice.

-We ensure those who are vulnerable receive support to lead more holistic lives with dignity, safety and security.
+We support those who are vulnerable to lead more holistic lives with dignity, safety and security.

 OUR HUMBLE BEGINNINGS